wirt-ee/wirt-ee.github.io/docs/logbook/antelope-to-bobcat/index.md

 # OpenStack Antelope to Bobcat

-Context: the same estate as the [LXB to OVN migration](../lxb-to-ovn/index.md), which had just landed on antelope.
+Context: the same environment as the [LXB to OVN migration](../lxb-to-ovn/index.md), which had just landed on antelope.
 Five months later this was the first of three upgrades in twelve months: antelope → bobcat, openstack-ansible `stable/2023.2`, tag 28.4.2 — followed by [Bobcat to Caracal](../bobcat-to-caracal/index.md) three weeks later and [Caracal to Dalmatian](../caracal-to-dalmatian/index.md) the next spring.
 Names, addresses and endpoint names genericized.

 ## Preparation